-This freedom I realize doesn’t have to do where I am, with whom I’m with or what I own, it really is a momentary freedom of unity that is a gift of the present that comes from within.
-These spontaneous feelings of freedom are not arranged, they happen like the state of meditation; it cannot be learned; however, through Tapas (discipline) and Sadhana (daily practice), we actually have a chance to “set the stage” for freedom to happen, to experience – to set ourselves free.
+I realise that this freedom doesn’t have to do with where I am, with whom I’m with or what I own.
+It really is a momentary freedom of unity that is a gift of the present that comes from within.
+These spontaneous feelings of freedom are not arranged, they happen like the state of meditation; it cannot be learned.
+However, through Tapas (discipline) and Sadhana (daily practice), we actually have a chance to “set the stage” for freedom to happen, to experience – to set ourselves free.

 B.K.S.
 Iyengar says: “Yoga allows you to find a new kind of freedom that you may not have known even existed.
 To a yogi, freedom implies not being battered by the dualities of life.”

-Yoga is a tool, a path to attain freedom – freedom of what?
-The monkey mind, the decision making, the chase, the wants, the aversions, the doing, the looking good in front of others, to be successful, to be accepted ..
+Yoga is a tool, a path to attain freedom – freedom from what?
+The monkey mind, the decision making, the chase, the wants, the aversions, the doing, the looking good in front of others, to be successful, to be accepted…

 So how does yoga help me here and what tools does it give me?